Properties of current sheets in two-dimensional tearing-mediated incompressible magnetohydrodynamic turbulence: Results

 \subsection{Statistics of current sheets}

 We apply the analysis described in Section~\ref{sec:results_case} to all the identified current sheets and present the results in Figure~\ref{fig:statistics_current_sheet}.
 Top to bottom rows show time moments $t=0.15$, $0.3$, and $0.6$ respectively.
 Left column shows aspect ratio $a/L$ versus Lundquist number $S_L$, middle column shows upstream magnetic field $B_{up}$ versus current sheet thickness $a$, and right column shows current sheet length $L$ versus thickness $a$.
 Each dot corresponds to one identified current sheet, and the dot is color-coded by the peak current density in the current sheet.
 In the left column, we plot reference lines $a/L \propto S_L^{-1/2}$, i.e. the Sweet-Parker type current sheet model.
 We can see that for all the three moments, the data points show a negative correlation between $a/L$ and $S_L$, and they roughly obey $a/L \sim S_L^{-1/2}$.
-In the middle and right columns, we plot reference lines $B_{up} \propto a^{1/4}$ and $L \propto a^{3/4}$, which are predictions by the SDDA theory \citep{boldyrev2006spectrum}.
-There is a strong positive correlation between $L$ and $a$, and they may roughly follow the power-law relation $L\propto a^{3/4}$.
-In contrast, there is no clear correlation between $B_{up}$ and $a$.
-We note that, at $t=0.15$, i.e. before tearing instability is triggered, most of the current sheets have lengths close to the wavelengths of initial fluctuations marked by the yellow shades.
+However, we emphasize that, because the data points are quite scattered, the scaling relation between $a/L$ and $S_L$ cannot be accurately determined.
+An ideal-tearing scaling may be obtained in a simulation with much higher Lundquist number \citep{papini2019fast}.
+But this requires further investigation.
+In the middle column, we plot reference lines $B_{up} \propto a^{1/4}$, which is the prediction by the SDDA theory \citep{boldyrev2006spectrum}.
+One can see that there is no clear correlation between $B_{up}$ and $a$.
+In contrast, the right column shows a strong positive correlation between $L$ and $a$.
+For reference, we plot $L \propto a^2$, which is the scaling relation given by Sweet-Parker model, i.e. $a/L \sim (L B_{up}/\eta)^{-1/2}$, assuming that the upstream Alfv\'en speed is independent of $a$.
+Similarly, for ideal-tearing scaling relation $a/L \sim (L B_{up}/\eta)^{-1/3}$, we will get $L \propto a^{3/2}$.
+Note that, SDDA theory predicts $L \propto a^{3/4}$, much shallower than what is shown here.
+We point out that, at $t=0.15$, i.e. before tearing instability is triggered, most of the current sheets have lengths close to the wavelengths of initial fluctuations marked by the yellow shades.
 Moreover, panel~(b1) shows that the upstream magnetic field is also quite consistent among all the current sheets, slightly above the initial fluctuation level ($\delta b \approx 0.17$).
-These results indicate that the generation of current sheets is dominated by the largest turbulence eddies in the system.
+These results indicate that the generation of current sheets is dominated by the largest turbulence eddies in the system \citep{papini2019can,khan2025does}, and their subsequent evolution is likely dominated by tearing instability.